sujato/drafts/general-introduction.md

 ## A Brief and Incomplete Textual History

 The significance of the *nikāyas* was recognized by European scholars early on.
-The Pali Text Society, founded by T.W.
-Rhys Davids, and largely funded by Asian donors, obtained palm-leaf manuscripts, on the basis of which they prepared print editions of all the Pali texts.
 I will discuss specifics of the editions and translations in the essays on the individual *nikāyas*, and here offer some general remarks.

+During the 19th century, European scholars became aware of the Pali tradition, seeing in it a more reliable source of information for the Buddha, his times and his teachings.
+An English civil servant in Sri Lanka, T.W.
+Rhys Davids, learned Pali from the monks, initially to help him better understand Sri Lankan legal practices.
+Recognizing the significance of these text, he returned to England and established the Pali Text Society, largely funded by Asian donors.
+They obtained palm-leaf manuscripts, on the basis of which they prepared print editions of all the Pali texts.

-These print editions introduced a number of conventions of western publishing.
+The PTS editions introduced a number of ideas from the west.
 Most obviously, they used a set of conventions for presenting Indic scripts with European letters.
 This system is lossless, so texts may be automatically changed from one script to another (which is the basis of SuttaCentral’s script changing utility.)
 They also introduced titles at the start of texts, punctuation and capitalization, page numbers, footnotes, variant readings, and various other modern innovations.

 One innovation that was not pursued consistently was the introduction of chapter and section numbers.
 These were added to the PTS Pali editions of the Dīgha Nikāya and the Vinaya, and are used in subsequent translations.
-However most of the PTS editions lack such sections, with the unfortunate consequence that academic referencing of Pali texts is still based on the volume and page of the PTS edition, a system that is neither practical nor accurate.
+However most of the PTS editions lack such sections, with the unfortunate consequence that academic referencing of Pali texts is still based on the volume and page of the PTS edition, a system that is neither practical nor precise.

 The PTS editions were ground-breaking and have exerted an unparalleled influence on modern Buddhism, both east and west.
 Asian scholars have been well aware of them, with the consequence that it is probably hard to find any printed edition from the 20th century that is completely free of their influence.
 Nevertheless, the quality of the PTS texts is not particularly reliable.
 They were put together over a considerable period of time, with scant resources and few workers.
 The editors used whatever manuscripts they had to hand, and it is hard to discern a consistent or clear methodology in their choices of readings.
 The limitations of these editions are well known among experts in the field, and in some cases updated and improved editions have been published.